 A key starting point to build your personal injury case is to gather evidence of pain and suffering, which can be used against an at-fault party’s insurer.
 This will allow your lawyer to investigate the facts and sort evidence on your behalf, though it is important that you, the victim, have gathered the following types of evidence:

-- Medical fees.
+- Medical bills, including all medical fees.

 - Medical records.